 the simplest way to help protect those we love

 It’s the fastest way to see if you’re at risk from coronavirus.
 The faster you know, the quicker you can alert and protect your loved ones and community.

 Click Here or go to the App store on your device

 The latest Public Health England guidance for the Hands, Face, Space message.
 Really useful resources for you to promote and reinforce safe and essential behaviour through social media, email signatures, websites, posters and bulletins

-For the latest government advice on Covid-19 please Click Here
+For the latest Government general guidance on Covid-19 please Click Here

 LATEST Guidance for Village Halls on Re-opening

 ACRE New Information Sheet for Opening after Lockdown plus Risk Assessments and other helpful documents Click Here